LunaSupra/LunaSupra/README.md

 ## Hi there 👋

-- 🔭 I’m currently working at Supra-Labs
+- 🔭 Currently working at Supra-Labs
-- 🌱 I’m currently learning finetuning a model with Google Cloud Vertex AI
 - 📫 How to reach me: email please
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I live outside the box.
 Don't ask me to think inside it.